partach/switch_port_card_pro/README.md

 - No entities have to be set manually for SNMP!
 - Supports multiple hubs (switch instances).
 You can monitor your whole switch farm from one dashboard
 - Indication of `10M`, `100M`, `1G`, `2.5G`, `5G` `10G`, `DOWN`
+- Automatic detection of number of available support (if standard oid is honored by network Switch)
+- Visible vlan tagging (ports show to which VLAN they belong)
-- Indication of port name, vlan id, Rx speed, Tx speed, POE power, POE budget, POE status
+- Indication of port name, vlan id, Rx speed, Tx speed, POE power, POE status,
-- Cpu load and memory load indication as well as firmware version
+- Cpu load and memory load indication as well as firmware version.
+- Customer OID possibility (monitor your specific need)
 - Compact mode (for smaller dashboards)
 - Hover Tooltip per port showing status details per port
 - Integration (and card) configuration screen